Why Standardization is Important

-Accreditation is a process by which a TCVM training institution or program submits the required details to WATCVM-CATCVM to determine whether it meets accepted standards of TCVM quality.
-The WATCVM-CATCVM develops standards and conducts reviews of TCVM programs.
-An institution, college or program is considered fully accredited when it is found to meet these standards.
+Accreditation is a process wherein a TCVM training program or institution presents all the required details to CATCVME for comprehensive review.
+The program or institution is considered fully accredited when it is found to meet each rigorous standard.

-- that the graduates, as Certified in Veterinary Acupuncturists (CVA) from WATCVM-accredited institutions, have met competency standards for entry level practice of acupuncture (ACP) on animals
+- graduates from WATCVM-accredited institutions have met competency standards to practice acupuncture on animals

-- employers with a CVA designation have achieved specified learning goals and are prepared to begin practicing veterinary ACP
+- employers have achieved specified learning goals to maintain high standards

-- veterinary faculty/college administration are hiring well-educated practitioners in both theory and practice of ACP to teach and perform ACP in veterinary teaching hospitals
+- well-educated practitioners are hired by college administration to teach both the theory and practice of acupuncture in veterinary teaching hospitals

-- animal owners are assured that the health and safety of their animals are being addressed; and
+- the health and safety of pets are paramount

 - both TCVM and the broader veterinary profession progress through contemporary curricula